 Materials: 100% sustainably sourced alpaca wool.

-Transparency & labor practices: The wool is sourced and processed in Peruvian Andes using traditional techniques and generating gainful employment opportunities.
+Transparency & labor practices: The wool is sourced and processed in the Peruvian Andes using traditional techniques and creating gainful employment opportunities.

 Why we love them: Ethical practices for responsible sourcing of alpaca wool—which is fast-drying, biodegradable, antimicrobial, and has minimal impact on the planet.